trustbloc/trustbloc-did-method/docs/whitepaper/federated_sidetree.md

 Considerations:

 * Operations are ignored for suffixes where a required log proof was not provided.
+* A checkpoint variation of create would also be useful so that the DID can be created and associated to a tree with one operation.
 * TBD: Handling of multiple tree logs specified per unique suffix.

 ## DID strings and resolution